rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 - An internal node may have 2, or 3 or at most 4 children
 - The height of the collapsed tree <i>h'&nbsp;&ge;&nbsp; h/2</i>

+Except for point three, all other points are easy to understand.
+A black node in a red black tree may have

+- Two red children, or
+- One black black child and one red child, or
+- Two black children

+Collapsing two red children gives 4 black children to the parent.
+However, if one of the children of a black node is black, then it can give three black children after the collapse operation.
+The third case is obvious.

 The number of internal nodes in the collapsed tree
 <i> n&nbsp;&ge;&nbsp; 2<sup>h'</sup> - 1 &nbsp;&ge;&nbsp; 2<sup>h/2</sup> -1</i>.
 Therefore, <i> h&nbsp;&le;&nbsp; 2 log (n+1)</i>